Home Warranty Total Cost Analysis: Premium + Fees + Hidden Costs

 Annual Premiums by Plan Type

 The starting point for any home warranty cost analysis is the base annual premium.
-Understanding what a home warranty is helps frame why plan type matters so much — coverage scope directly drives the price.
+Understanding what a home warranty is helps frame why plan type matters so much, since coverage scope directly drives the price.

-Here's how premiums break down across the three main plan types in 2026:
+Here is how premiums break down across the three main plan types in 2026, based on ConsumerAffairs' average national data:

 Plan Type Annual Premium Range Monthly Equivalent

-For a more detailed look at how top providers compare on plan pricing, check out this home warranty plans comparison for 2026.
+For a deeper look at how top providers compare on plan pricing, see our home warranty cost guide for 2026.

 Service Call Fees: The Per-Claim Cost

 Every time you file a claim and a technician comes to your home, you pay a service call fee (sometimes called a trade fee).
-This is separate from your premium — it's due at the time of service, whether or not the repair is ultimately approved.
+This is separate from your premium and it is due at the time of service, whether or not the repair is ultimately approved.

 Pincher's Pro Tip